xMatrix-Lab/WiCAL/README.md

 ### <p align="center"> [📰Paper](https://ieeexplore.ieee.org/abstract/document/11072249)</p>

+Accurate 3D localization is essential for realizing advanced sensing functionalities in next-generation Wi-Fi communication systems.
+This study investigates the potential of multistatic localization in Wi-Fi networks through the deployment of multiple cooperative antenna arrays.

-This repository provides Channel State Information (CSI) datasets collected using RF-switch-based multiplexing of multiple RF chains.
+This repository aims to open-source real-world measured datasets for wireless sensing research.
+It provides Channel State Information (CSI) datasets collected using RF-switch-based multiplexing of multiple RF chains.
 The data were acquired for wireless sensing tasks using antenna array configurations and are categorized into two types:

 Single-Array CSI for 3D AoA Estimation
 CSI measurements collected from a single Uniform Rectangular Array (URA) using RF switching.
 These data are suitable for high-resolution 3D Angle-of-Arrival (AoA) estimation and beamforming research.